Auto Loans with Poor Credit

 Borrowers with a poor credit score and an adequate income would be less likely to receive an auto loan.
 For such instances, they can apply for a subprime auto loan.
 These loans do carry a relatively high interest rate, up to 20%.
 A borrower could be charged with a penalty for making payments ahead of the schedule.
 Normally, the borrower with a poor credit score would prefer this despite the drawbacks.
 This is mainly because a borrower doesn't have any other option.

-Lastly, you shouldn’t give up hope on finding the preferable loan deal.
+Lastly, you shouldn't give up hope on finding the preferable loan deal.
 Additionally, do not be discouraged on finding a deal with lower interest rates.
 A co-signer could be helpful for receiving approval.
+There is no guarantee you will get a loan.